Plenary & Keynote Lectures

 Dr.-Ing.
 Martin Lehmann

 Principal Expert Research Network and Public Funding – MANN+HUMMEL / Germany

 Tempora mutantur et nos mutamur in illis.
-A bit more than twenty years ago, the digital revolution in air filtration started.
+A bit more than twenty year ago, the digital revolution in air filtration started.
 First realistic simulations of particle collection on single fibers.
 First time visualization of the 3D microstructure of a fibrous filter.
-CFD and FEA have become a key tool for designing air intake systems.
+CFD and FEA have become a key tool for designing air filter systems.
 Nowadays, we are starting to use AI-based simulation tools for designing air filter elements.
 In addition, in the past twenty years the design of the filter elements changed significantly.
 There is no longer a set of just rectangular or round filter elements.
-With evolving production technology, we are now thinking and designing in flexible design shapes with concave curvature, oval shape or variable pleat heights.
+With evolving production technology, we are now thinking and designing in flexible element shapes with concave curvature, oval outline, or variable pleat heights.
 Customers have become used to filter elements fitting just right into their complex 3D design space.

 Quo vadis air filtration?
-Our decade of the 2020s is a quite prosperous time for air filtration.
+Our decade of the 2020s is a quite prosperous and important time for air filtration.
 The production of new internal combustion cars is still growing (until the end of 2020s), the vehicle in operations will further grow, and filtration for heavy duty and industrial equipment will continue to be in demand.
-But it is also a time to redefine air filtration: New air filtration products will be needed, even for e-mobility.
+But it is also a time to redefine air filtration: new air filtration products will be needed, even for e-mobility.
 Focusing on reducing emissions adds the need for innovative filtration solutions, such as brake dust filtration, but also demands some kind of an altruistic, community-centered approach: With my frond-end air filter, I contribute to lower fine dust emissions while driving!

 The plenary lecture will be a personal collection of examples illustrating the evolution of air filtration in the approximately last twenty years as well as an outlook into the roaring 2020s in air filtration.